-KIF1A-related disorders are caused by a variation in the KIF1A gene.
+KIF1A-related disorders are caused by changes (mutations or variants) in the KIF1A gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a variation in a gene occurs, the protein product may be faulty, inefficient, absent, or overproduced.
+When a variation in a gene occurs, the protein product may be faulty, inefficient, absent or overproduced.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body, including the brain.

 The KIF1A gene produces a protein that is expressed solely in the brain and nerves.
-The exact function of this protein is not fully understood.
 The protein has a role in transporting or carrying substances within cells (intracellular transport), specifically these protein helps to transport substances through a tubular structure in nerve fibers (axonal microtubules).
 Some studies suggest that this protein is essential for the function and survival of sensory nerve cells (neurons).
 Sensory neurons are the nerves cells that respond to stimuli like pain or temperature.

-Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease, while recessive disorders occur when an individual inherits two copies of an abnormal gene, one from each parent.
 In dominant disorders, the abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-Some people with a KIF1A-relataed disorder have a variation in the KIF1A gene that is inherited in an autosomal dominant pattern.
-This almost always occurs as a new (sporadic or de novo) mutation, which means that in nearly all families the gene mutation has occurred at the time of the formation of the egg or sperm for that child only, and no other family member will be affected.
+Some people with a KIF1A-related disorder have a variation in the KIF1A gene have a new (sporadic or de novo) mutation, which means that in nearly all families the gene mutation has occurred at the time of the formation of the egg or sperm for that child only, and no other family member will be affected.
 The disorder is usually not inherited from or “carried” by a healthy parent.
-The gene variation can then be passed on by the affected person in an autosomal dominant pattern.
+The genetic variant can then be passed on by the affected person in an autosomal dominant pattern.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
 The risk is the same for males and females.

 At least two distinct disorders are associated with variations in the KIF1A gene that are inherited in an autosomal recessive pattern.
 These disorders are hereditary sensory and autonomic neuropathy IIC and hereditary spastic paraplegia 30.
 Disorders inherited in a recessive pattern occur when an individual inherits two variants in a gene for the same trait, one from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
+If an individual receives one normal gene and one gene variant for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the abnormal gene variant and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 Some affected individuals are compound heterozygotes, which means that they have inherited two different autosomal recessive mutations that have the combined effect of causing disease.

 KIF1A-related disorder is extremely rare.
 The number of people affected by these disorders is unknown.
 Rare disorders often go undiagnosed or misdiagnosed, making it extremely difficult to determine their true frequency in the general population.
-As of November 2018, according to KIF1A.org, there are more than 150 people known to have a disease-causing variation in the KIF1A gene.
+As of November 2022, according to KIF1A.org, there are approximately 500 people known to have a disease-causing variation in the KIF1A gene.

-Some individuals will have tests that cover a subset of genes related to the individual’s symptoms (panel testing) while others will have whole exome sequencing (WES).
-Sometimes blood from the parents is requested for comparison as part of WES.
-WES is a molecular genetic testing method that examines the genes in humans that contain instructions for creating proteins (protein-encoding genes).
+Some individuals will have tests that cover a subset of genes related to the individual’s symptoms (panel testing) while others will have exome sequencing.
+Sometimes blood from the parents is requested for comparison as part of exome sequencing.
+Exome sequencing is a molecular genetic testing method that examines the genes in humans that contain instructions for creating proteins (protein-encoding genes).
 This is called the exome.
-WES can detect variations in the KIF1A gene that are known to cause disease, or variations in other genes known to cause symptoms similar to KIF1A-related disorder.
+Genetic sequencing can detect genetic variations in the KIF1A gene that are known to cause disease, or variations in other genes known to cause symptoms similar to KIF1A-related disorder.